Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 summarize someColumnSummaryColumnCount=count() by someColumnSummaryColumn
 ```

-The `SummaryColumn` property needs to be set to the name of the produced (extended) column and again, the count summarization must be the summary column name with `Count` appended (`SummaryColumn` is `someColumnSummaryColumn` and the count must be `someColumnSummaryColumnCount`).
+The `summaryColumn` property needs to be set to the name of the produced (extended) column and again, the count summarization must be the summary column name with `Count` appended (`summaryColumn` is `someColumnSummaryColumn` and the count must be `someColumnSummaryColumnCount`).

 <a name="browse-with-azure-resource-graph-column-summaries-for-extension-provided-columns-dealing-with-non-scalar-values-in-summary"></a>
 ### Dealing with Non-scalar Values in Summary